 The Office for Family Life and Spirituality is here to serve and support the families in our midst (The Domestic Church), along with the wider Family of Families (The Church).

 Your Family As Domestic Church

 We are created by God to be and live in communion with each other.
-The earliest Christians continued Jesus’s model of fellowship not by constructing walls and stained glass, but by breaking bread with each other in their homes.
-In the 4th century, St. John Chrysostom made this connection more explicit when he referred to the family as the micra ekklesia or “little church.”
-This image of the family as Domestic Church was lost for many centuries in the Christian imagination only to reemerge in the writings of Vatican II.
-St. John Paul II offered his vision in Familiaris Consortio, where he speaks of the family as “a living reflection of and a real sharing of God’s love for humanity and the love of Christ the Lord for the Church His bride.”
+The family is the micra ekklesia (“little church”), a place that St. John Paul II described as “a living reflection of and a real sharing of God’s love for humanity and the love of Christ the Lord for the Church His bride.”
+(Familiaris Consortio)

 The principle and foundation of being Domestic Church is about becoming aware of the permanent and constant presence of the Father, the Son and the Holy Spirit in our homes.
 Out of that awareness and from the experience of God’s loving presence in our homes, the desire arises to pray, read the Bible, sing, dance, forgive, serve neighbors in need, celebrate, cook, clean (home liturgies) and give thanks for the gift of life and faith.

 This process does not occur by spontaneous generation; rather, it must be prepared, requested, and desired with an open heart.
 In the end, it is a grace that is already offered to those who seek it.
 Being the Domestic Church is not a straight or continuous path, it has its ups and downs, but throughout there is the breath of the risen Lord who lives and constantly reminds us, “Do not fear”, “peace”, “I am with you” until the end of the times.